amirbawab/AVR-cheat-sheet/README.md

 ```
 Pin x register allows reading the values on the pins with "input" direction.
 For instance, if DDx0 is set to "input", then PINx0 can be used to read the input value.

+### Fuse Bits
+#### Introduction
+Fuse bytes are composed of 8 fuse bits responsible for the behavior of the chip.
+The bits are programmable and nonvolatile (the fuse bits programmed dont change their values the next time the chip is active).

+To learn more about the types of fuse bytes and what each fuse bit does, refer to your AVR [datasheet](#datasheet) § 31.2.
+Fuse Bits

 ### Contributing
 * Edit README.md
 * Add your changes